LemoFoundationLtd/lemo-core-sdk/README.md

 ```

 -   `assetCode` Asset code, obtained when the asset is created
--   `assetId` The assetId, which is obtained when the asset is issued, is the same assetCode as the assetId when the asset type is 1
+-   `assetId` The assetId, which is obtained when the asset is issued.
+It will be same as assetCode when the asset type is 1
 -   `balance` The balance of assets, the unit is ` mo `

 <a name="data-structure-changeLog"></a>